 Voice quality, latency, and interruption handling determine whether a voice agent feels like a conversation or a frustrating menu.
 Inworld AI ranks as the best AI voice agent platform because it combines

-#1 benchmarked TTS quality on Artificial Analysis with a
+#1 realtime TTS on the Artificial Analysis Realtime TTS Arena with a model-agnostic

 Realtime API that handles STT, reasoning, TTS, and tool calling in one API call.
 One connection covers the full voice pipeline, so building a production voice agent starts with a single integration.